Topology ToolKit

 · For uncertain scalar data: mandatory critical points;

-· For ensemble scalar data: Bottleneck and Wasserstein distances between persistence diagrams (exact Munkres-based computation or fast Auction-based approximation), Wasserstein barycenters and clusters of persistence diagrams (fast progressive algorithms) and merge trees, distance matrices (Lp norm, Wasserstein distances), contour tree alignment;
+· For ensemble scalar data: Bottleneck and Wasserstein distances between persistence diagrams (exact Munkres-based computation or fast Auction-based approximation), Wasserstein barycenters and clusters of persistence diagrams (fast progressive algorithms) and merge trees, principal geodesic analysis of persistence diagrams and merge trees, distance matrices (Lp norm, Wasserstein distances), contour tree alignment;

 · For time-varying scalar data: critical point tracking, nested tracking graphs;

-· For high-dimensional / point cloud data: dimension reduction, persistence-based clustering;
+· For high-dimensional / point cloud data: dimension reduction, persistence-based clustering, persistent cycle extraction;

 · and more!